microsoft/AzureTRE/docs/user-roles.md

 Example tasks:

-- Modify the deployment service, management API and other components of the AzTRE solution.
+- Modify the deployment service, management API and other components of the Azure TRE solution.
 - Contribute to the Azure TRE OSS solution.

 Expected skills:

-- Git, GitHub
+- Infrastructure as Code (Terraform, ARM, Git)
-- Python, C#, Java
+- Python, C#, PowerShell, Bash
-- Infrastructure as Code (Terraform, ARM)
+- Azure administration

 ## Data engineer